MolKennedy95/LLM_bias_analysis/README.md

-# Through the LLM Looking Glass: A Socratic Self-Assessment of Donkeys, Elephants, and Markets
+# Through the LLM Looking Glass: A Socratic Probing of Donkeys, Elephants, and Markets

-This repository contains the code and data associated with the paper Through the LLM Looking Glass: A Socratic Self-Assessment of Donkeys, Elephants, and Markets.
+This repository contains the code and data associated with the paper Through the LLM Looking Glass: A Socratic Probing of Donkeys, Elephants, and Markets.
 The paper can be accessed at https://arxiv.org/abs/2503.16674

 ## Abstract

 While detecting and avoiding bias in LLM-generated text is becoming increasingly important, media bias often remains subtle and subjective, making it particularly difficult to identify and mitigate.
-In this study, we assess media bias in LLM-generated content and LLMs’ ability to detect subtle ideological bias.
-We conduct this evaluation using two datasets, PoliGen and EconoLex, covering political and economic discourse, respectively.
-We evaluate eight widely used LLMs by prompting them to generate articles and analyze their ideological preferences via self-assessment.
-By using self-assessment, the study aims to directly measure the models’ biases rather than relying on external interpretations, thereby minimizing subjective judgments about media bias.
+In this study, we assess media bias in LLM-generated content and LLMs' ability to detect subtle ideological bias.
+We conduct this evaluation using two datasets, PoliGen and
+EconoLex, covering political and economic discourse, respectively.
+We evaluate seven widely used LLMs by prompting them to generate articles and analyze their ideological preferences via Socratic probing.
+By using our self-contained Socratic approach, the study aims to directly measure the models' biases rather than relying on external interpretations, thereby minimizing subjective judgments about media bias.
 Our results reveal a consistent preference of Democratic over Republican positions across all models.
-Conversely, in economic topics, biases vary among Western LLMs, while those developed in China lean more strongly toward socialism.
+Conversely, in economic topics, biases vary among Western LLMs, while those developed in
+China lean more strongly toward socialism.

 We publicly share all code and data in this repository.